Unicode::UCD(3pm) Perl Programmers Reference Guide Unicode::UCD(3pm)

 decimal

-if code is a decimal digit this is its integer numeric value
+if code represents a decimal digit this is its integer numeric

 digit